 “You could just look at it and know that it was poor quality,” she told me.

-If you are contesting a $20,000 purchase, you need proof — not a voiced opinion.
+Uh, if you are contesting a $20,000 purchase, you need proof — not a personal opinion.

-In response to Hoffarth’s ongoing complaints to the company and to the Better Business Bureau, Diamonds International offered that she could return the diamond that she does have and receive a DI store credit.
-But they reiterated that this is a goodwill gesture, and they stand firm with their assertions that she is simply having a case of buyer’s remorse.
+In response to Hoffarth’s ongoing complaints to the company and the Better Business Bureau, Diamonds International offered that she could return the diamond that she does have and receive a DI store credit.
+But they reiterated that this is a goodwill gesture.
+The company stands firm that this is a simple case of buyer’s remorse.

 Hoffarth believes this resolution is unfair, but she has decided to return the diamond and take the credit because “they have me over a barrel.”
 And she asked how she could have avoided this “trap” in the first place.

 In the case of the original diamond, Hoffarth had 30 days to have it independently appraised.
 If it did not appraise at the price she originally paid at DI, she would have qualified for a full refund.
-She did not do that.
+Hoffarth did not appraise the first diamond.
 Instead, she returned it to the DI store in Cozumel.

 Her ongoing complaints about the original diamond to the Better Business Bureau, TripAdvisor and elsewhere are puzzling.
-DI took it back, no questions asked.
+Diamonds International took back the diamond, no questions asked.
 The diamond that she does possess has been independently appraised at a higher value than she paid.
-And lastly, DI has agreed to allow her to return it and receive a store credit.
+And lastly, Diamonds International agreed to take back the diamond and give her store credit.

-This appears to be a fair offer from DI, and we must regretfully dismiss this case because the contract does not support Hoffarth’s appeal for a refund.
+This appears to be a fair offer from Diamonds International.
+This case cruises into the Case Dismissed file because Hoffarth’s contract doesn’t support her appeal for a refund.

-It is never wise to make such a significant purchase without having time to think it over.
+It’s never wise to make such a significant purchase without having time to think it over.
 A few hours in a port of call is not the place to make these types of expensive and irreversible decisions.
-However, if this is something you decide to do, it is imperative to read all of the terms of the contract before you sign it — not after a dispute has begun.
+However, if you’re thinking of buying a diamond on a cruise, it’s imperative to read all of the terms of the contract before you sign it — not after a dispute has begun.

-We wish the Hoffarths a happy 50th anniversary, and we hope that she is able to pick out a substitute piece of jewelry that she will be pleased with.
+I wish the Hoffarths a happy 50th anniversary and hope that she can pick out a substitute piece of jewelry that will please her.